cmu-lib/portfolio_workshop/content/wrap-up/microcredential.md

 * Please comment your code so that other researchers (or your future self!) can easily follow and understand your script.
 * Please remember to cite the data set you use in your analysis, as well as other relevant contextual information in the repository's Readme.

-3. **Data set Evaluation**: A brief (250-500 words) that evaluates a data set with respect to each of the FAIR principles, and best practices for data publishing more generally.
+3. **Data set Evaluation**: A brief (250-500 words) that evaluates a data set with respect to one of the FAIR principles, and best practices for data publishing more generally.
 In the write-up, you might reflect on the challenges that a user of the data set might encounter, or suggest changes to the data set's documentation or metadata with a view towards enhancing its reusability for future users.

 ## Making Your Digital Badge GitHub Repository